Peter Gammons

-Peter Gammons (born April 9, 1945) is an American sportswriter, media personality, and musician.
-He is a recipient of the J. G. Taylor Spink Award for outstanding baseball writing, given by the Baseball Writers' Association of America.
+Peter Gammons (born April 9, 1945) is an American sportswriter and television journalist.
+He is the recipient of the J. G. Taylor Spink Award for outstanding baseball writing, given by the Baseball Writers' Association of America.

-Early life
+Early life and education

-Gammons was born in Boston and raised in Groton, Massachusetts, where he graduated from Groton School.
-After graduating from Groton in 1965, he attended the University of North Carolina at Chapel Hill where he was a member of St. Anthony Hall.
+In 1945, Gammons was born in Boston, Massachusetts.
+He was raised in Groton, Massachusetts and attended the Groton School.
+In 1965, he graduated from Groton.

+Gammons attended the University of North Carolina at Chapel Hill where he was a member of St. Anthony Hall.
 He worked for the university's student-run newspaper, The Daily Tar Heel, and the student-run radio station, WXYC.
+He graduated in 1969.